levimcgomes/levimcgomes.github.io/app/src/posts/updates/status1.md

 ---
-title: "Blog Status Update"
+title: 'Blog Status Update'
-date: "14/7/2023"
+date: '14/7/2023'
-cover_image: "images/posts/status1_cover.png"
+cover_image: 'images/posts/status1_cover.png'
-tags: ["update"]
+tags: ['update']
 excerpt: "This blog hasn't seen a new post in a few months.
 Find out why, and also where I'm taking this blog from now on."
 ---